manolina-13/DeepLesion-Lesion-Segmentation-using-MedSAM2/README.md

-# DeepLesion Lesion Segmentation using MedSAM2
+# # 3D Lesion Segmentation and Evaluation on the DeepLesion Dataset using MedSAM2

 ## Overview